 Injunctive Relief.
 The parties agree that any breach of the license or confidential information sections of this Agreement would result in irreparable injury for which there is no adequate remedy at law.
 Therefore, in the event of any breach or threatened breach of the license or confidential information sections of this Agreement, the aggrieved party will be entitled to seek equitable relief, without the need to post a bond, in addition to its other available legal remedies, in a court of competent jurisdiction.

 Governing Law.
-This Agreement shall be governed by the laws of the State of Illinois, excluding its conflict of laws rules.
-Should either party wish to initiate litigation related to this Agreement against the other party, such action shall take place exclusively in the state or federal courts located in Illinois.
+This Agreement shall be governed by the laws of the State of California, excluding its conflict of laws rules.
+Should either party wish to initiate litigation related to this Agreement against the other party, such action shall take place exclusively in the state or federal courts located in California.

 Independent Contractors.
 Nothing contained in this Agreement shall be deemed or construed as creating a joint venture or partnership between any of the parties hereto.
 No party is by virtue of this Agreement authorized as an agent, employee or legal representative of any other party.
 No party shall have the power to control the activities and operations of any other and their status is, and at all times, will continue to be, that of independent contractors with respect to each other.
 No party shall have any power or authority to bind or commit any other.
 No party shall hold itself out as having any authority or relationship in contravention of this Section.